Northeast Corridor: Electrification

 At just over 453 mi, the Northeast Corridor is the longest electrified rail corridor in the United States.
-Most electrified railways in the country are for rapid transit or commuter rail use; the Keystone Corridor is the only other electrified intercity mainline.

 Currently, the corridor uses three catenary systems.
 From Washington, D.C., to Sunnyside Yard (just east of New York Penn Station), Amtrak's 25 Hz traction power system (originally built by the Pennsylvania Railroad) supplies 12 kV at 25 Hz.
 From Sunnyside to Mill River (just east of New Haven station), the former New Haven Railroad's system, since modified by Metro-North, supplies 12.5 kV at 60 Hz.
 From Mill River to Boston, the much newer 60 Hz traction power system supplies 25 kV at 60 Hz.
 All of Amtrak's electric locomotives can switch between these systems.

+Constant-tension catenary is used between Pelham, NY and Boston, MA, as well as for a short section in New Jersey.
+Most of the catenary south of New York City is not constant tension.
+Trains operating under non-constant-tension catenary are limited to 135 mph to prevent catenary damage, despite Acela Express trains otherwise being capable of higher speeds.
+Speeds may be further reduced during hot weather due to the non-constant-tension catenary sagging, often causing delays.

 In addition to catenary, the East River Tunnels have 750 V DC third rail for Long Island Rail Road trains, and the North River Tunnels have third rail for emergency use only.

 In 2006, several high-profile electric-power failures delayed Amtrak and commuter trains on the Northeast Corridor up to five hours.
 Railroad officials blamed Amtrak's funding woes for the deterioration of the track and power supply system, which in places is almost a hundred years old.
 These problems have decreased in recent years after tracks and power systems were repaired and improved.

 In September 2013, one of two feeder lines supplying power to the New Haven Line failed, while the other feeder was disabled for service.
 The lack of electrical power disrupted trains on Amtrak and Metro-North Railroad, which share the segment in New York State.

+Numerous catenary and electrical issues slowed and interrupted service in New York and New Jersey during the spring and especially summer of 2024, leading to the latter being dubbed the "summer of hell".
+After Amtrak spent $27 million on infrastructure repairs, service improved in 2025 with significantly fewer cancelled New Jersey Transit trains.